grafana/tempo/docs/sources/tempo/operations/server_side_metrics.md

 # Server-side metrics architecture

-Server-side metrics is a feature that derive metrics from ingested traces.
+Server-side metrics is a feature that derives metrics from ingested traces.

 To generate metrics, it uses an additional component: the [metrics-generator]({{< relref "../metrics-generator" >}}).
 If present, the distributor will write received spans to both the ingester and the metrics-generator.